Public service announcement: United States

-The most common topics of PSAs are health and safety, such as the multimedia Emergency Preparedness & Safety Tips On Air and Online (talk radio/blog) campaign.
+The most common topics of PSAs are health and safety, such as the multimedia "Emergency Preparedness & Safety Tips On Air and Online" talk radio campaign.
 A typical PSA is part of a public awareness campaign to inform or educate the public about an issue such as obesity or compulsive gambling.

 One of the earliest television public service announcements came in the form of Smokey Bear whose "Only you can prevent forest fires" campaign ran for decades.
 Other common early themes were traffic safety, especially safe crossing, wearing seat belts and not driving drunk, and the dangers of cigarette smoking.

-From time to time a charitable organization enlists the support of a celebrity for a PSA; examples include actress Kathryn Erbe telling people to be green and Crips gang leader Stanley Williams speaking from prison to urge youths not to join gangs or commit crimes.
+A charitable organization may enlist the support of a celebrity for a PSA; examples include actress Kathryn Erbe telling people to be green and Crips gang leader Stanley Williams speaking from prison to urge youths not to join gangs or commit crimes.

 Some television shows featuring very special episodes made PSAs after the episodes.
 For example, Law & Order: Special Victims Unit talked about child abduction in one episode, with a PSA about child abduction airing after the episode.
-After My Sister Sam was canceled in 1988, surviving cast members: Pam Dawber, Joel Brooks, Jenny O'Hara and David Naughton were reunited to film a PSA for the Center to Prevent Handgun Violence on gun control after the murder of their co-star, Rebecca Schaeffer, who was gunned down by Robert John Bardo on July 18, 1989, at Schaeffer's apartment in Los Angeles.
+After My Sister Sam was canceled in 1988, surviving cast members Pam Dawber, Joel Brooks, Jenny O'Hara, and David Naughton were reunited to film a PSA for the Center to Prevent Handgun Violence on gun control after the murder of their co-star, Rebecca Schaeffer, who was gunned down by a crazed fan on July 18, 1989, at Schaeffer's apartment in Los Angeles.

-During the 1980s, many American cartoon shows contained PSAs at the end of their shows.
+During the 1980s, many American cartoon shows contained PSAs at the end of their shows to satisfy federal regulations that required programming for children to be educational.
 Examples include the closing moral segments at the end of He-Man and the Masters of the Universe, the "Knowing is Half the Battle" epilogues in G.I.
-Joe: A Real American Hero, Jem, M.A.S.K., Inspector Gadget, and the "Sonic Says" segments from Adventures of Sonic the Hedgehog.
+Joe: A Real American Hero, The Transformers, Jem, M.A.S.K., Inspector Gadget, and the "Sonic Says" segments from Adventures of Sonic the Hedgehog.

-South Korea

-PSAs in South Korea are produced by the Public Service Advertisement Council, an organization under the Korea Broadcasting Advertisement Corporation (KOBACO), launched on January 22, 1981.
-According to the law, PSAs above a certain level are being organized through broadcasting.

-The Public Service Advertising Council, an organization within the KOBACO, is in charge of advisory roles such as selecting the topic of PSAs broadcast in Korea for one year, establishing public relations measures, and seeking strategies.
-This meeting originated from the 'Broadcasting Advertising Improvement Advisory Committee' formed on August 18, 1981, and after going through the 'Public Service Advertising Improvement Advisory Committee' on February 7, 1983, the name was changed to the current name on July 1, 1988.
-The names of external advertisements have been “Broadcasting Advertisement Improvement Council” and “Public Service Advertisement Council”.
-The Public Service Advertising Council is an organization made up of about 15 persons nominated by advertising academia, broadcasting, advertising, and civic groups.

-As of 2020, there are a total of 400 PSAs produced by the KOBACO.
+PSAs are used as placeholders for unsold commercials.

+Hong Kong

+Hong Kong's PSAs have served as a crucial tool for public education, awareness, and social campaigns, changing their focus over the decades:

+1. Early Development and Colonial Era (Pre-1997)

+Focus on Basic Safety and Hygiene:In the mid-to-late 20th century, early campaigns likely focused on fundamental public health, road safety, and civic responsibilities.
+This mirrored the initial use of PSAs in other post-war societies.